AlGepe/OmniCalcs/SEO/Hexagon/New_hexagon.md

 <p style="text-align:center;"><img src="https://uploads-cdn.omnicalculator.com/images/Al_HexSides.png" alt="Reference picture of hexagon sides" style="width:60%" align="center"> </p>

-There will be a whole section dedicated to the important properties of the hexagon shape but first, we need to know the technical answer to: "What is a hexagon?"
+There will be a whole section dedicated to the important properties of the hexagon shape, but first, we need to know the technical answer to: "What is a hexagon?"
 This will help us understand the tricks we can use to **calculate the area of a hexagon without using the hexagon area formula** blindly.
 This tricks will involve using other <portal cid=1116>polygons</portal> such as the <portal cid=1085>square</portal>, <portal cid=906>triangles</portal> and even <portal cid=933> parallelograms</portal>.
 ## Hexagon definition, what is a hexagon?

 In very much the same fashion as an <portal cid=569>octagon</portal> is defined as having 8 angles, the hexagonal shape is technically **defined as having 6 angles** which conversely means that (as we saw before) that the hexagonal shape is always a 6-sided shape.
-The angles of an arbitrary hexagon can have any value but they all together have to sum up to 720º which you can easily convert to other units using our <portal cid=211>angle conversion calculator</portal>.
+The angles of an arbitrary hexagon can have any value, but they all together have to sum up to 720º which you can easily convert to other units using our <portal cid=211>angle conversion calculator</portal>.

 <p style="text-align:center;"><img src="https://uploads-cdn.omnicalculator.com/images/Al_HexLetters.png" alt="According to the Hexagon definition this is an hexagon" style="width:60%" align="center"> </p>